-- Recording and valuing investments to the fund administrator; - Maintaining custody and underlying records of investments to the custodian.
+- Recording and valuing investments to the fund administrator: - Maintaining custody and underlying records of investments to the custodian.

-Valuation and existence of financial assets at fair value through profit or loss is a key audit matter due to the:
+Valuation and existence of financial assets at fair value through profit or loss is a key audit matter due to

-- Size of the Fund's portfolio of investments which are significant to its financial position.
-The Fund's investment in MCP Wholesale Investments Trust represent 97.65% of the Fund's total assets at year-end; - Importance of the performance of these investments in driving the Fund's investment income and capital performance, as reported in the Financial Report; - Nature of the investments in the unlisted unit trust and the level of judgement associated with valuing them.
-With the involvement of our valuation specialists, we focused our assessment on the reasonableness and authoritativeness of sources used by the Fund to value them.
+- Size of the Fund's investments, which is significant to its financial position.
+The Fund's investments in MCP Wholesale Investment Trust represent 97.0% of the Fund's total assets at year-end; - Importance of the performance of these investments in driving the Fund's investment income and capital performance, as reported in the Financial Report; and - Nature of the investments in the unlisted unit trust and the level of judgement associated with valuing them using the Net Asset Value of MCP Wholesale Investment Trust.